288

 Year 288 (CCLXXXVIII) was a leap year starting on Sunday of the Julian calendar.
-In the Roman Empire, it was known as the Year of the Consulship of Maximian and Ianuarianus (or, less frequently, year 1041 Ab urbe condita).
+In the Roman Empire, it was known as the Year of the Consulship of Maximian and Lanuarianus (or, less frequently, year 1041 Ab urbe condita).
 The denomination 288 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.